lightster/scrawl/fixed.md

 layout: page
 width: fixed
 category: example
+summary: |
+  This page has a fixed width in wide browser windows.
 ---

-This page has a fixed width in wide browser windows.

 {% include content.md %}